Airline deregulation: Effects on airline staff

-A key indicator of the volatility of deregulation from 1976 to 1986 in the US revolves around employee affairs.
+A key indicator of the volatility of deregulation from 1976 to 1986 in the U.S. revolves around employee affairs.
 Airlines saw a 39% increase in employees (according to Alfred Kahn), and saw continued yet less rapid growth throughout the 1990s.
 Subsequently, between 2000 and 2008, 100,000 jobs were shed - approximately 20% - and formerly busy hub airports (such as Pittsburgh and St. Louis) reduced staffing due to a significantly decreased number of flights.

-Immediately following the September 11th attacks, the Air Transportation Safety and System Stabilization Act provided the US airlines with $15 billion in loans and an additional $5 billion in grants by the US government.
+Immediately following the September 11th attacks, the Air Transportation Safety and System Stabilization Act provided the U.S. airlines with $15 billion in loans and an additional $5 billion in grants by the U.S. government.
 Despite these loans and grants, nearly every major carrier fired 20% of its staff, with United and American both cutting 20,000 jobs.
 It is difficult to determine the precise job losses due to the effects of deregulation, given such layoffs.
 Then-retired former CEO of American Airlines Robert Crandall stated, "I'm not sure 9/11 by itself had any particular profound impact [on the industry], but it exacerbated the problems they had before 9/11."

 Although regular pay-cuts had become commonplace in the years following deregulation, of the employees remaining after September 11, 2001, the average pay cut has been 18%, with many of the highest earners seeing as much as 40% reductions.
 Further, virtually every regularly scheduled airline has shifted its pension obligations to its employees.

 According to a study by economist David Card, deregulation resulted in the shift of approximately 5,000 to 7,000 airline mechanic jobs from the major trunk airlines to smaller carriers between 1978 and 1984.
 Because such smaller carriers typically pay less than the major airlines, the average hourly wage of airline mechanics decreased by up to 5 percent; however, this decrease is said to be relatively small.

 Open Skies

-Beyond the domestic liberalization of the airlines in the US, Open Skies agreements are bilateral agreements between the US and other countries to open the aviation market to foreign access and remove barriers to competition.
-These agreements give airlines the right to operate air services from any point in the US to any point in the other country, as well as to and from third countries.
+Beyond the domestic liberalization of the airlines in the U.S., Open Skies agreements are bilateral agreements between the U.S. and other countries to open the aviation market to foreign access and remove barriers to competition.
+These agreements give airlines the right to operate air services from any point in the U.S. to any point in the other country, as well as to and from third countries.
 The first major Open Skies agreements were entered into in 1979.

-The US has Open Skies agreements with more than 60 countries, including 15 of the 28 EU nations.
+The U.S. has Open Skies agreements with more than 60 countries, including 15 of the 28 EU nations.
 Open Skies agreements have been successful at removing many of the government-implemented barriers to competition and allowing airlines to have foreign partners, access to international routes to and from their home countries, and freedom from many traditional forms of economic regulation.